l1oret/pytest-tools/README.md

 ## Tools

-### Assert does not raised
+### Assert does not raise

-Verifies that no exception is raised
+Verifies that no exception is raised.